The Disclosure and Barring Service (DBS) carries out criminal record checks for specific positions, professions, employment and licences.

 For obtaining or holding a licence under regulation 5 of the Misuse of Drugs Regulations 2001, article 3(2) of Regulation 2004/273/EC (b) or article 6(1) of Regulations 2005/111/EC(c)

-DBS Checks with Aaron's Department
+DBS Check Eligibility Guidance with Aaron’s Department

 Our online, cost-effective system enables you to quickly register and set up candidate accounts.
 This allows the individual to easily complete the information themselves, providing a smooth and stress-free application.